How Luxury Hotel Brands Are Betting Big on Thermal Bathing Suites

 The investment makes financial sense.
 Industry consultants report that hotels with dedicated thermal bathing facilities see meaningfully higher spa revenue per guest compared to properties with conventional spa offerings.
 The trend is particularly pronounced in Nordic, Alpine, and Japanese-inspired hospitality concepts, where the bathing experience is woven into the architecture itself.

 The shift is also changing how these projects get designed.
 Rather than bolting a sauna room onto a basement spa, architects are now integrating thermal suites into the primary guest experience, with natural light, outdoor access, and views treated as essential features.
+For a closer look at how modular manufacturing is enabling these builds, see our analysis on modular saunas and what they mean for commercial builders.

 Equipment and Partners